This is my, oh I don’t know, the fifth attempt, maybe. My brother read the previous version and hated it.

 By the way, I’ve kept that email just in case I ever start blogging, so that’s something for a future post.

-Bad thing was that I had hardly any savings.
-But the most awesome thing was that after those awful months when I hated my life I finally felt so alive, as maybe never before.
-I knew I had to draw and I drew a lot.
-It was an amazing time even though none of the designs that I made for the first few weeks got accepted anywhere.
+The bad thing was that I had hardly any savings.
+But the most awesome thing was that after those awful months when I hated my life, I finally felt so alive, as maybe never before.
+I knew I had to draw, and I drew a lot.
+It was an amazing time, even though none of the designs that I made for the first few weeks got accepted anywhere.

 But then one got selected and everything changed.